 Mr. Qamaniq (interpretation): Thank you, Madam Chairperson.
 My colleague for Baker Lake spoke earlier about why the smaller communities are not usually approved for homeownership.
 In my constituency community of Pond Inlet, the last person who bought a home was 13 years ago.
 Perhaps the applicants' income is too high or too low for their applications to be approved.
 I'm not quite sure of the reasons for not accepting applications.
-What are the usual reasons, if any, for certain communities where an interminably long period awaits any person wanting to apply for a private home?
+What are the usual reasons, if any, for certain communities where people wait for an interminably long period of time to apply for a private home?
 Thank you, Madam Chairperson.

 Hon.
 Joe Savikataaq (interpretation): Thank you, Madam Chairperson.
-The downpayment assistance program, if you want to buy a home, there are not many applicants from the smaller communities because houses that are for sale are not there.
+The (interpretation ends) down-payment assistance program, (interpretation) if you want to buy a home, there are not many applicants from the smaller communities because there aren't houses that are for sale.
 It's not slated for construction work.
 The materials have to be bought and then a home is built.
-The down-payment assistance program is not for that.
+The (interpretation ends) down-payment assistance program (interpretation) is not for that.
 It's slated for homes that are already built and for that reason, the smaller communities don't utilize it much, but the money that is there is slated for all of Nunavut.
-For example, if a house was up for sale in Pond Inlet, then we would be able to do the down-payment assistance.
-The maximum contribution is \$30,000.
+For example, if a house was up for sale in Pond Inlet, then we would be able to do the downpayment assistance, but the maximum contribution is \$30,000.
 Thank you, Madam Chairperson.